Pabloo22/tabular_rl/README.md

 Those classes are defined in the `tabular_rl.core` module.
 The implementations of some specific environments and agents are in the `tabular_rl.envs` and `tabular_rl.agents` modules respectively.

-The repository is structured as follows:

-[WORK IN PROGRESS]

 ## Usage

 ### Model-Free Agents